-A reader confesses his internet affair, and asks how to make things right with his wife.
+A reader confessed his internet affair, and asked how to make things right with his wife.
 If you’re recovering from an online relationship (which is cheating), check out these tips for healing.

 Here’s what this reader says about his internet affair: